guneyeroglu/riot-games-app/README.md

 - Footer (DONE) - RESPONSIVE DESIGN (DONE)

 There may be changes in the number of pages, page content and the tools used.
-LoL' Ranks page and Valo's Ranks paged canceled.
+LoL' Ranks page, Valo's Ranks page and LoL's Item page canceled.

 Tools that I used in this project: